-At the same time that the appeal is filed, appellant shall mail copies of the notice of appeal to all parties to the appeal and to the proceeding below, and file a certificate of such mailing together with the notice of appeal with the Prothonotary.
+Notification of the filing of the notice of appeal shall be given by the Prothonotary by mailing copies thereof to all parties to the proceeding below.
 No notice of appeal need be given to the party or parties taking the appeal.
+The failure of the Prothonotary to give notice of the taking of the appeal shall not affect the validity of the appeal.
 The notification of a party shall be given by mailing a copy of the notice of appeal to the party's attorney of record or, if the party is not represented by an attorney, then to the party at the party's last known address, and such notification is sufficient notwithstanding the death of the party or of the party's attorney prior to the giving of the notification.